cantoni/TextExpanderSDKExample/README.md

-This project provides a sample implementation of the TextExpander touch SDK.
+This project provides a sample implementation of the TextExpander touch SDK 2.0.
 It’s implemented here as an iPhone app with a UITextView.
 On the iOS Simulator, it will expand a default set of snippets included in the app.

-This project requires the TextExpander touch framework, which can be found at http://smilesoftware.com/sdk
+This project requires the TextExpander touch framework, which can be found on Github at https://github.com/SmileSoftware/TextExpanderTouchSDK — more details about the SDK are available at http://smilesoftware.com/sdk

 License follows immediately beyond this paragraph.